Why Invest In New York

 |Shanghai||$1,820 – $2,020|

 Real estate is driven by population demand which in turn is fueled by population growth.
-U.S. Census shows that the United States’ population grew from 309 million in 2010 to 314 million in 2012, signifying a 1.7 percent increase.
+U.S. Census shows that the United States’ population grew from 309 million in 2010 to 330 million in 2020.

 Manhattan’s population growth is driven by organic growth and immigration.
 Immigration includes people moving to New York from within the United States and from abroad, driven by the various employment sectors such as finance, media, advertising and technology.

-The number of foreign born persons in Manhattan as of 2011 was 29 percent, compared to the U.S. average of 13 percent.
-This demonstrates Manhattan, New York’s ability to attract highly educated and high income talent from all over the world.
-High educational attainment and income are now almost a pre-requisite to live in Manhattan where the average rent is $3,500 per month and a luxury 2-bedroom apartment rents for $10,000 per month
+The number of foreign born persons in New York City is 36 percent, one of the highest among U.S. cities.
+This demonstrates New York’s ability to attract highly educated and high income talent from all over the world.
+High educational attainment and income are now almost a pre-requisite to live in Manhattan where the average rent is $4,000 per month and a luxury 2-bedroom apartment rents for $10,000 per month

 Limited Supply On A Land-Locked Island